CyberSec77/EfronSpeech/README.md

 "Efron open Duolingo"

 IMPORTANT: If you say something that isn't one of the commands or is said incorrectly then the Assistant will say "Sorry, I cannot do that".

+IMPORTANT: In order for it to work, you need to set your language to English(United States).